kwm

 $ brew services start kwm

-should not be necessary.
-After kwm
+Note that sudo should not be necessary.
+After kwm starts up, your workspace

 should be tiled automatically.
 A restart may be necessary in some cases.

-configuration
+kwm configuration

 To get started, copy the example configuration into your home directory.
 You can

-see where the example file is located by running brew info kwm
+see where the example file is located by running brew info kwm.

 $ brew info kwm